Rockingham

 Rockingham displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Rockingham's dwelling structures, as per the latest Census, consisted of 64.0% houses and 36.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Perth metro had 90.5% houses and 9.6% other dwellings.
-Home ownership in Rockingham was higher at 35.8%, with mortgaged dwellings at 26.5% and rented ones at 37.8%.
-The median monthly mortgage repayment was $1,517, lower than Perth metro's $1,733.
-Median weekly rent in Rockingham was $300, compared to Perth metro's $330.
-Nationally, Rockingham's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were lower at $300 compared to the national figure of $375.
+This contrasts with Perth metro's figures of 90.5% houses and 9.6% other dwellings.
+Home ownership in Rockingham stood at 35.8%, with mortgaged dwellings at 26.5% and rented ones at 37.8%.
+The median monthly mortgage repayment was $1,517, lower than Perth metro's average of $1,733.
+Median weekly rent in Rockingham was recorded at $300, compared to Perth metro's $330.
+Nationally, Rockingham's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing